IBIO4615-AML/ViT-Homework-AML/README.md

 # ViT-Homework-AML

-The paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) show that Transformers applied directly to image patches and pre-trained on large datasets work really well on image recognition task.
+The paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) shows that Transformers applied directly to image patches and pre-trained on large datasets work really well on image recognition tasks.
 The results from this paper using various arquitectures and multiple datasets are in the table below.

 | model	| dataset	| dropout=0.0	| dropout=0.1 |
 | --- | --- | --- | --- |